 A reputable company will not charge you if they cannot recover your data, but to find out if they can you need to send them your storage device.
 The inconvenience and cost of a data recovery service are the main reasons to only engage one if all other recovery options have failed and the information to be recovered is valuable.

-The Top 3 MacBook Hard Drive Recovery Methods
+The Top 3 Methods to Recover Data From MacBook Pro Hard Drive

 Before we proceed we need to discuss the issue of backing up your MacBook.
 You may have heard this before, but it is considered best practice to regularly make backups of your important information.
 The importance of back-ups is evidenced by the fact that two of our top three recovery methods make use of a previously taken backup as the basis for restoring your data.